tofran/ecto_sessions/README.md

 It might be used, for example to manage authorization via cookies or API keys.
 The medium you will use the sessions is up to the application implementation.
-Ex: session id to be used in a Cookie or X-Api-Token for a REST API.
+Ex: session id to be used in a Cookie or `X-Api-Token` for a REST API.

 Using database backed session, might be very helpful in some scenarios.
 It has quite a few benefits and drawbacks comparing to signed sessions, for example `JWT` or signed cookies.
-It might also be used in combination with the later.
+It might also be used in combination with them.

 Advantages:

   - Ability to query active sessions for a given user.
-    Ex: list the devices where a user has a valid session;
+    Ex: list the devices where a user has a valid session or lit the active API keys for a given project.
-  - Full control of the validity: at any time your application will be able to control if a given session is valid, change their expiration and even revalidate expired tokens at any time.
+  - Full control of the validity: at any time your application will be able to control if a given session is valid, change their expiration and even revalidate expired tokens.
   - Ability to store arbitrary data, without increasing the token size.
+    Ex: Device/token name, permissions, metadata, etc.

 Disadvantages: